Lorenzo Guerra

 Mar 2024 - Present

-PhD on Cybersecurity and Artificial Intelligence.
-Research focus: Intrusion Detection for In-Vehicle Networks using Machine Learning-based Normal Behavior Modeling.
+PhD on Artificial Intelligence and Cybersecurity.
+Research focus: Intrusion Detection for Software-Defined Vehicles using Machine Learning-based Normal Behavior Modeling.

 Research Intern